dzeke/ColoradoRiverCoding/ModelMusings/README.md

 1. **Support folders**:
    1. **Hydrology** - Excel files used to generate scenarios on **HydrologicScenarios** Worksheet. **CRB_29gages.xlsx**: Gages in the Colorado River basin used to estimate natural flow. **NaturalFlows1906-2018_20200110.xlsx**: Natural flow hydrology downloaded from the USBR website and modified to pick out particular 10- and 20- year sequences of flows from the observed and paleo reconstructed records.
    1. **ModelGuide** - Files to create the Model Guide.
+   1. **InflowSplit** - R code to generate figure in manuscript that shows split of whole basin inflow amoung accounts.
    1. **OldVersions** - Older versions of the Flex accounting tool (see **Versions** Worksheet).
    1. **ParticipantAnalysis** - Files to analyze one session
    1. **ParticipantChoosePowellNaturalFlow** - Files to produce the plot in the manuscript that shows how participants choose Lake Powell natural inflow.